 During the Track Record Period, we had trade balances with related companies generated from engines and engine parts sold to our related companies, including Huachen Group, Brilliance China Group and Wuliangye Group.
 Our trade receivables from related companies primarily consist of account receivables with our related customers in connection with the sale of our products.
-Our bills receivable from related companies primarily consist of bank promissory notes delivered by our related customers in lieu of cash payment for purchases.
-For details of our transactions with related companies, see "Relationship with our Controlling Shareholders and Huachen", "Connected Transactions" and Note 23 of the Accountants' Report as set forth in Appendix I to this document.
+Our bills receivable from related companies primarily consist of promissory notes issued by banks and financial institutions which mature within three to six months delivered by our related customers in lieu of cash payment for purchases.
+For details of our transactions with related companies, see "Relationship with our Controlling Shareholders and Huachen", "Connected Transactions" and Note 23 of the Accountants' Report as set forth in Appendix I to this prospectus.
 The increases in the amounts due from related companies primarily reflect the increased sales of our products to our related companies during the Track Record Period.